stealify/legacy-1-stealify-contains-bad-justjs-zerojs-stuff/README.md

 # Stealify

 Stealify is a Framework to adopt Frameworks and Software it aims to provide a uniq interface for fast adopting developing production deploy and production serve your apps and servers or apis.

 - Build your Frontend's using html and Stealify WebComponents
 - Build your Backends using Stealify-backend Modules like SSR for Stealify WebComponents so you can Render them Server Side or use the Stealify backend-api Framework.
 To Design Service Layers that are Consume Able by Any Software.

+# dictionary
+Stealify - To steal something in sense of doing really awesomely.

 ## What is It for?
 - event-driven automation for auto-remediation, security responses, troubleshooting, deployments, and more.
 Includes rules engine, workflow, 2M+ integrations